The Rain, 2005-06

 Three diptychs and ten individual, toned gelatin silver shadowgram prints, made on location in western Tasmania.
 Unique objects.
 Each print 107 cm x 107 cm.
 Pieces are held in the collection of the National Gallery of Victoria, Melbourne (1 diptych); private collections (2 diptychs, 3 singles).
 Enquire here.

 This sequence of photographic works records precipitation at unprotected relict rainforest sites near the West Coast Range, Cradle Mountain and The Great Western Tiers in Tasmania.
 Capturing shadows cast by living vegetation and the dripping, splashing, trickling and pooling of rain and sleet, the works were made on soft photographic fibre paper, exposed to light at night, without a camera.
-Their finely-detailed, x-ray-like surfaces are scarred and marked by organic objects and warped by water.
+The finely-detailed, x-ray-like surfaces are torn and scarred by abrasion, marked by vegetation and warped by water.

-The Rain critically reflects upon the idea of ‘tragedy’ in biological nature through use of the visual tropes of absence (the shadow) and chance (incidental damage).
-The title of the three diptychs —Great Western Tears —is both a generic cultural reference and a play on the name of the dramatic escarpment overlooking the exposure site, the Great Western Tiers, an area renowned for its beauty and a quarter century of forest conservation battles.
+The title of the three diptychs —Great Western Tears —is both a generic cultural reference and a play on the name of the dramatic escarpment overlooking the last exposure site, the Great Western Tiers, an area renowned for its beauty and a quarter century of forest conservation battles.

 Catalogue Essay by Dr Troy Ruffels